Siphon880gh/devbrain/Web Development - No Code Low Code (Wordpress, Webflow, Framer, Versoly, etc)/_CMS - Wordpress/Wordpress Best Practice/Plugins - _Wordpress Must-Have Plugins.md

 	  ![[Pasted image 20250723214706.png]]
 	- Click the Source link to go to the webpage that has the broken link.
 Then update the link there.
 OR conveniently update the link at the dashboard:
 	  ![[Pasted image 20250725205028.png]]
-	- As you fix those links at their respective pages, the dashboard automatically removes the respective row.
+	- As you fix those links at their respective pages, the dashboard automatically removes the respective row unless it's done that too many times (then it will say "Unchecked", and it'll check and remove on the next refresh (CMD+R))
 - Redirection by John Godley (Setup particular url to 301 to another url. eg. use case. you optimize url slug for seo but older link already indexed, so older link can redirect to your new url slug with shared SEO equity).
 It can also detect your current 301 redirects and displays them.
 Can redirect 404 too.

     ~~Redirect 404 to Homepage.
 Redirect 404 missing pages to the homepage.
 By pipdig~~  (Obsoleted by Redirection by John Godley)